Research PortalResearch Platforms and Portals (RPP) Competition

 Online Application Form

-All applications to the RPP Competition are submitted online through the CCDB.
+All applications to the RPP Competition are submitted online via the CCDB (Compute Canada Database).
 Users must log in to the CCDB using an existing account or register for a new account.
-To create an RPP application, go to the Resource Applications page on CCDB.
+To create an RPP application, go to the Resource Applications page.

 In the online form, you will be asked to provide an up-to-date Canadian Common CV (CCV) and to identify which of your publications were enabled by your use of Compute Canada resources.
-This is useful information for the RPP review committee members and is also important for use in Compute Canada’s reporting to its funders.
+This is useful information for the RPP review committee members and is also important for use in Compute Canada’s reporting to our funders.
+Please consult the CCV Submission Guide for further instructions.

 Depending on your request, your RPP application will fall into one of the two streams below: